Inflammatory bowel disease: Nutritional and dietetic therapies

-Exclusive enteral nutrition is a first-line therapy in pediatric Crohn's disease with weaker data in adults.
+Exclusive enteral nutrition (EEN) is a first-line therapy in pediatric Crohn's disease with weaker data in adults.
 Evidence supporting exclusive enteral nutrition in ulcerative colitis is lacking.

 Nutritional deficiencies play a prominent role in IBD.
 Malabsorption, diarrhea, and GI blood loss are common features of IBD.
 Deficiencies of B vitamins, fat-soluble vitamins, essential fatty acids, and key minerals such as magnesium, zinc, and selenium are extremely common and benefit from replacement therapy.
-Dietary interventions, including certain exclusion diets like the specific carbohydrate diet (SCD) can be beneficial for symptom management.
-Dietary fiber interventions, such as psyillium supplementation (a mixture of soluble and insoluble fibers), may relieve symptoms as well as induce/maintain remission by altering the microbiome composition of the GI tract, thereby improving regulation of immune function, reducing inflammation, and helping to restore the intestinal mucosal lining.
+Low serum levels of alanine transaminase can be a marker of sarcopenia which is underdiagnosed in patients with IBD and associated with a higher disease activity.

-Anaemia is commonly present in both ulcerative colitis and Crohn's disease.
+Anemia is commonly present in both ulcerative colitis and Crohn's disease.
 Due to raised levels of inflammatory cytokines which lead to the increased expression of hepcidin, parenteral iron is the preferred treatment option as it bypasses the gastrointestinal system, has lower incidence of adverse events and enables quicker treatment.
 Hepcidin itself is also an anti-inflammatory agent.
 In the murine model very low levels of iron restrict hepcidin synthesis, worsening the inflammation that is present.
-Enteral nutrition has been found to be efficient to improve hemoglobin level in patients with inflammatory bowel disease, especially combined with erythropoietin.
+Enteral nutrition has been found to be efficient to improve hemoglobin level in patients with IBD, especially combined with erythropoietin.

-Gastrointestinal bleeding, occurring especially during ulcerative colitis relapse, can contribute to anaemia when chronic, and may be life-threatening when acute.
+Gastrointestinal bleeding, occurring especially during ulcerative colitis relapse, can contribute to anemia when chronic, and may be life-threatening when acute.
 To limit the possible risk of dietary intake disturbing hemostasis in acute gastrointestinal bleeding, temporary fasting is often considered necessary in hospital settings.
 The effectiveness of this approach is unknown; a Cochrane review in 2016 found no published clinical trials including children.